openstack/swift/doc/source/deployment_guide.rst

 swift_dir                     /etc/swift       Swift configuration directory
-workers                       1                Number of workers to fork user                          swift            User to run as cert_file                                      Path to the ssl .crt key_file                                       Path to the ssl .key
+workers                       1                Number of workers to fork user                          swift            User to run as cert_file                                      Path to the ssl .crt.
+This
+                                               should be enabled for testing
+                                               purposes only.
+key_file                                       Path to the ssl .key.
+This
+                                               should be enabled for testing
+                                               purposes only.
 ============================  ===============  =============================

 [proxy-server]